 - Most of the times, exploratory research involves a smaller sample, hence the results cannot be accurately interpreted for a generalized population.

 - Many a times, if the data is being collected through secondary research, then there is a chance of that data being old and is not updated.

 Exploratory research is carried out when a topic needs to be understood in depth, especially if it hasn’t been done before.
 The goal of such a research is to explore the problem and around it and not actually derive a conclusion from it.
-Such kind of research will enable a researcher to set a strong foundation for exploring his ideas, choosing the right research design and finding variables that actually are important for the analysis.
-Most importantly, such a research can help organisations or researchers save up a lot of time and resources, as it will enable the researcher to know if it worth pursuing.
+Such kind of research will enable a researcher to set a strong foundation for exploring his ideas, choosing the right research design and finding variables that actually are important for the in-depth analysis.
+Most importantly, such a research can help organizations or researchers save up a lot of time and resources, as it will enable the researcher to know if it worth pursuing.